alexlusco/alexlusco.github.io/_posts/2020-4-10-parsing-your-pdfs-in-R.md

 ---
 layout: post
-title: Parsing your .pdfs in R
+title: parsing your .pdfs in r
 date: April 10, 2020
 ---